Identifying Preferences when Households are Financially Constrained: Appendix A

 \section{Appendix A}

-The Appendix contains the following material: (1) Proofs of Lemmas 2 and 3 as well as Proposition \ref{over_surv} in the paper, (2) A diagrammatic exposition of the identifying power of the extensive margin, (3) Additional Simulation Evidence, (4) The mixed frequency model used to extract $B_{t}$, (5) Details on Data, (6) Analytical Identification Example
+This Appendix contains the following material: (1) Model extensions that account for multiple assets and transaction costs and ex-ante heterogeneity, (2) Lemmas \ref{nr} and \ref{over} and their proofs as well as proofs of results \eqref{eq:no_surv_mom} and \eqref{eq:surv_mom} and Proposition \ref{over_surv} in the paper, (3) An example of a wealth distribution with a point mass at the borrowing constraint, (4) Additional Simulation Evidence, (5) Details on imputing $B_{t}$ when not directly observed and the mixed frequency model, (6) Details on Data.